zhangjing-777/rag/README.md

    ```

 ## `agent.py`
-This file defines the CodeRAGAgent and InterpRAGAgent classes, which are responsible for processing queries and generating responses using a retrieval-augmented generation approach.
+This file defines the `CodeRAGAgent` and `InterpRAGAgent` classes, which are responsible for processing queries and generating responses using a retrieval-augmented generation approach.

 Functionality:
-- The CodeRAGAgent class retrieves relevant context(schema information of the dataframe) based on a query, formats a prompt, invokes a model,and executes the generated code to obtain results.
+- The `CodeRAGAgent` class retrieves relevant context(schema information of the dataframe) based on a query, formats a prompt, invokes a model,and executes the generated code to obtain results.
-- The InterpRAGAgent class processes context(the results of the CodeRAGAgent) and queries to generate textual responses using a model,and formats the output for user-friendly presentation.
+- The `InterpRAGAgent` class processes context(the results of the `CodeRAGAgent`) and queries to generate textual responses using a model,and formats the output for user-friendly presentation.

 Usage:
-For the CodeRAGAgent:
+For the `CodeRAGAgent`:
-1. Create an instance of the CodeRAGAgent class with the necessary parameters(the retriever, prompt, and model are instances of the classes/functions defined in the retriever.py, prompt.py, and model.py files, respectively.):
+1. Create an instance of the `CodeRAGAgent` class with the necessary parameters(the retriever, prompt, and model are instances of the classes/functions defined in the retriever.py, prompt.py, and model.py files, respectively.):
    ```python
    agent = CodeRAGAgent(retriever, prompt, model, df)
    ```